-HRP-CONJUGATE REAGENT

-Red-colored liquid filled in a white vial with red screw cap.
-6.5 ml per vial.
-Horseradish peroxidase-conjugated anti-HBc.
+• HRP-CONJUGATE REAGENT 1 vial Red-colored liquid filled in a white vial with red screw cap.
+6.5ml per vial.
+Horseradish peroxidase-conjugated HBsAg.
 Ready to use as supplied.
-Once open, stable for one month at 2-8 °C.
+Once open, stable for one month at 2-8°C.

-• STOCK WASH BUFFER 1 bottle DILUTE BEFORE USE
+• STOCK WASH BUFFER 1 bottle Colorless liquid filled in a clear bottle with white screw cap.
+30ml per bottle. pH 7.4, 20 × PBS (Contains Tween 20 as a detergent).

-Colorless liquid filled in a clear bottle with white screw cap.
-30ml per bottle. pH 7.4, 20 × PBS (Contains Tween-20 as a detergent).
-The concentrate must be diluted 1 to 20 with distilled or deionized water before use.
-Once diluted, stable for one week at room temperature or for two weeks when stored at $2-8^{\circ}$ C.
+DILUTE BEFORE USE: The concentrate must be diluted 1 to 20 with distilled/deionized water before use.
+Once diluted, stable for one week at room temperature or for two weeks when stored at 2-8°C.

-CHROMOGEN SOLUTION A 1 vial

-Colorless liquid filled in a white vial with green screw cap.
+• CHROMOGEN SOLUTION A 1 vial Colorless liquid filled in a white vial with green screw cap.
 7ml per vial.
 Urea peroxide solution.
 Ready to use as supplied.
-Once open, stable for one month at $2-8^{\circ}$ C.
+Once open, stable for one month at 2-8°C.

 • CHROMOGEN SOLUTION B 1 vial Colorless liquid filled in a black vial with black screw cap.
-7ml per vial.
-TMB solution: (Tetramethyl benzidine dissolved in citric acid).
+7 ml per vial.
+TMB solution(Tetramethyl benzidine dissolved in citric acid).
 Ready to use as supplied.
 Once open, stable for one month at 2-8°C.

-STOP SOLUTION

-Colorless liquid filled in a white vial with yellow screw cap.
-7ml per bottle.
-Diluted sulfuric acid solution (2.0M $H_2SO_4$ ).
+• STOP SOLUTION 1 vial Colorless liquid filled in a white vial with white screw cap.
+7ml per vial.
+Diluted sulfuric acid solution ($2.0 \text{ M H}2\text{SO}4$).
 Ready to use as supplied.

-- PLASTIC SEALABLE BAG 1 unit

-- For enclosing the strips not in use.
+PLASTIC SEALABLE BAG For enclosing the strips not in use.

+1 unit

-- CARDBOARD PLATE COVER 1 sheet
+• CARDBOARD PLATE COVER 1 sheet

-To cover the plates during incubation, and prevent the well from evaporation or contamination.
+To cover the plates during incubation and prevent evaporation or contamination of the wells.

-• PACKAGE INSERTS 1 copy
+PACKAGE INSERTS 1 copy